ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 ```
 #### **Goroutines**

 Golang is capable of concurrency through *goroutines*.
 A goroutine is a lightweight thread.
-To start a go routine, you simple prefix a function call with the keyword `go`:
+To start a goroutine, you simple prefix a function call with the keyword `go`:
 ```go
 go DoSomething()
 ```

 Goroutines are executed `concurrently`.
-For example, this code will execute in take two seconds to complete:
+For example, this code will take two seconds to complete:
 ```go
 time.Sleep(time.Second * 1)
 time.Sleep(time.Second * 1)